Meet the Founder

 Elixir of Youth

-In my research, I discovered a 14th-century Rosemary elixir said to restore the youth and beauty of the Queen of Hungary.
-But when I searched the historical record, I found no mention of the queen herself — only that she was likely a creation of Montpellier perfumers, who introduced this legendary beauty preparation at the court of Louis XIV.
-Intrigued by the elixir’s mysterious origins, I kept digging.
-And what I uncovered was truly astonishing.
+In my research, I discovered a 17th-century Rosemary elixir said to restore the youth and beauty of the Queen of Hungary.
+But the historical record revealed the queen was most likely a creation of Montpellier perfumers, who introduced this legendary elixir at the court of Louis XIV.
+Intrigued by its mysterious origins, I kept digging — and uncovered something extraordinary.

 Ancient Beauty Secret

 Rosemary has been revered in beauty rituals for over 4,000 years.
-The ancient Egyptians were the first to use Rosemary in an elixir believed to transform the old to young, erase all signs of age, and beautify the skin.
-The recipe remained a closely guarded secret, unknown in the West until a Latin manuscript on the virtues of herbal wine emerged in the late 13th century.
+The ancient Egyptians were the first to use it in an elixir believed to preserve youth and beautify the skin.
+This recipe was a closely guarded secret, remaining unknown in the West until the late 13th century, when a Latin manuscript on the virtues of herbal wine emerged.

-Written by Arnaldo de Villanova, the manuscript introduced the elixir as Vino de Rore Marino and attributed the formula to Dioscorides — the father of herbal medicine — who had reportedly learned the secret in Cairo in the 1st century AD.
+Written by Arnaldo de Villanova, the Liber de Vinis introduced the elixir as Vino de Rore Marino — a formula attributed to Dioscorides, the father of herbal medicine, who learned the secret in Cairo in the 1st century AD.
 The manuscript circulated across Europe for centuries, and by the 17th century, the recipe became legendary as Queen of Hungary Water — an elixir of youth and beauty whose popularity endured for generations.

 Perfume Bottle, New Kingdom | Pyramids at Giza, Ebers Medical Papyrus, Egypt 2000 BC | Mirror of Hathor, New Kingdom, Symbol of the Goddess | Menat Necklace, New Kingdom, Symbol of Health, Life and Rebirth.